Chloe Jones: Early life and career

-Melinda Dee Jones was born and grew up in Silsbee, Texas.
-After graduating from Silsbee High School in 1994, she arrived in California with $400 in her pocket to start her acting career.
+Melinda Mangoodoo Jones was born and grew up in Silsbee, Texas.
+After graduating from Silspee High School in 1994, she arrived in California with $400 in her pocket to start her acting career.
 She appeared in Baywatch, Comedy shows, a movie with Anna Nicole Smith, a Marilyn Monroe movie, and more.
 She later became a Playboy model and appeared in Vanity Fair, Hustler, and Swank.
 Jones was the Penthouse magazine Pet of the Month in April 1998, and she reluctantly crossed over into adult movies in 2001.
 Jones signed an exclusive contract with adult film company New Sensations, followed by another contract with Vivid Entertainment in February 2003.
 Both associations were brief (her contract with Vivid lasted five months).
 She retired from the adult industry in 2004.
 After her retirement on camera in 2004, she continued to earn a living as an escort online and still received money from her website.
 Jones performed in around 18 films during this time. and, in March 2005, Jones appeared in a story in the National Enquirer claiming that Charlie Sheen was among her suitors in February, 2005.
 Sheen's agent disputed the claim, stating that Sheen had not seen Jones since 1996.

 She appeared twice on The Howard Stern Show in 2003.